jviteMx/AMDCapstone/README/README.md

 ![strict_dir_path example](Tree2.png)

 So for the second example, the valid pass is `strict_dir_path = <path to assets folder>` Note that irrespective of the number of .dat files, the structure is obeyed.
-The container folder can be called anything.
+The container folder can be named anything.
+It was intentionally ignored in two of the screenshot pictures but note that that is the folder whose path is passed.

 **Option 2**, Provide the individual keyword arguments values. `specs_file_path` can take either a single path or a list of paths for the same rocm version and and GPU server.